 Furthermore, a market downturn and weak macroeconomic conditions can be precipitated by global uncertainties regarding fiscal and monetary policies.
 Such developments can have unpredictable and destabilizing effects.
-Actions taken by the U.S. Federal Reserve or other central banks, including changes in target rates, balance sheet management and lending facilities, are beyond the Bank's control and difficult to predict, particularly in a high inflation environment.
+Actions taken by the U.S. Federal Reserve or other central banks, including changes in target rates, balance sheet management and lending facilities, are beyond the Bank's control and difficult to predict, particularly in an inflationary environment.
 This can affect interest rates and the value of financial instruments and other assets, such as debt securities, and impact the Bank's borrowers and potentially increase delinquency rates and may also raise government debt levels, adversely affect businesses and increase uncertainty surrounding monetary policy.
-Monetary policy in response to high inflation has led to a significant increase in market interest rates and a flattening and/or inversion of the yield curve.
-This has resulted in and may continue to result in volatility in equity and other markets, further volatility of the U.S. dollar, a widening in credit spreads and higher interest rates and recessionary concerns, and could result in elevated unemployment, which could impact investor risk appetite, potentially increasing delinquency rates.
-It is also possible that high inflation may limit the scope of monetary support, including cuts to the federal funds rate, in the event of an economic downturn, resulting in a more protracted period of a flat and/or inverted yield curve.
+During the last year, monetary policy in response to high inflation has led to a significant increase in market interest rates and a flattening and/or inversion of the yield curve.
+This has resulted in and may continue to result in volatility in equity and other markets, further volatility of the U.S. dollar, a widening in credit spreads and higher interest rates and recessionary concerns.
+In the second half of 2024, the Federal Reserve began an easing cycle by cutting its policy rate by 100 basis points, while inflation, although still above target, has eased to a more sustainable level.
+However, uncertainty continues to be atypically high, and inflationary pressure continues to persist, both of which factors can result in high interest rates.
+Higher interest rates, could lead to higher unemployment levels, which could, in turn, increase delinquency rates.
+Cuts to the federal funds rate, in the event of an economic downturn, could result in a more protracted period of a flat and/or inverted yield curve.

-Additionally, changes to existing Regional laws and regulatory policies and evolving priorities, including those related to financial regulation, taxation, international trade, fiscal policy, climate change (including efforts to transition to a low-carbon economy) and healthcare, may adversely impact Regional or global economic activity, our customers' and our earnings and operations.
+Additionally, changes to existing regional laws and regulatory policies and evolving priorities, including those related to financial regulation, taxation, international trade, fiscal policy, climate change (including efforts to transition to a low-carbon economy) and healthcare, may adversely impact regional or global economic activity, our customers and our earnings and operations.
 Changes to international trade and investment policies both in the Region and abroad could negatively impact financial markets.
-Escalation of tensions between the United States and the People's Republic of China (China) could lead to further U.S. measures that adversely affect financial markets, disrupt world trade and commerce and lead to trade retaliation, including through the use of tariffs, foreign exchange measures or the large-scale sale of U.S. Treasury bonds.
+The ongoing escalation of tensions between the United States, China, the European Union, Mexico, Canada, Colombia and other U.S. trading partners could lead to further measures that adversely affect financial markets, disrupt world trade and commerce and lead to trade retaliation, including through the use of tariffs, foreign exchange measures or the large-scale sale of U.S. Treasury bonds.
+For example, during the first quarter of 2025, the United States has both implemented and threatened measures on countries and governments perceived to be uncooperative or challenging the United States' foreign policy agenda, including the imposition of tariffs, export controls, trade restrictions, and embargoes.
 Any restrictions on the activities of businesses, could also negatively affect financial markets.